oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     networks that the attacker is unable to access directly.

-In the following attack description and discussion, we assume the presence of a web or network attacker, but not of an attacker with advanced capabilities (A3-A5).
+In the following attack description and discussion, we assume the presence of a web (A1) or network attacker (A2), but not of an attacker with advanced capabilities (A3-A5).

 ### Attack Description